dempfi/ayu/README.md

 `ayu` is a simple theme with bright colors and comes in three versions — *dark*, *mirage* and *light* for all day long comfortable work.

+> All screenshots use wonderful [Pragmata Pro](https://fsd.it/shop/fonts/pragmatapro/) font

 ### File Icons

 `ayu` from version `3.0.0` supports customization via [A File Icon](https://github.com/ihodev/a-file-icon) package.
 Please install it and restart Sublime for better experience.